danielscholl/infra-azure-provisioning/docs/faq.md

 Airflow Web authentication is now rbac enabled.
 To understand user roles, create new users and manage users please refer [here](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/docs/airflow-rbac-guide.md).

+## How to create a User in Entitlements V2
+Users in Entitlements V2 can be created and managed using this Rest Client [here](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/tools/rest/entitlement_manage.http)

+Also refer this documentation [here](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/docs/osdu-entitlement-roles.md) to understand the heirarchy of groups and which permissions can be enabled by adding specific groups

 # Infrastructure Upgrade Walkthroughs

 This section will outline the process for upgrading infrastructure whenever we have a breaking change in our infrastructure templates.